 The story of the original Argilla Farm

 The land and marsh on the east side of Labour-in-vain Creek, extending to Northgate Road were bequeathed to John Winthrop in 1634.
+(His in-town lot was on East Street near the wharf).
 The Agawam Sagamore Masconomet had controlled the land, and made terms with Winthrop as follows:

 ” I doth testify that I Maskonomet did give to Mr. John Winthrop all that ground that is between the creek commonly called Labour in Vaine Creek & the Creek called Chebacco Creek, for which I do acknowledge to have received full satisfaction in wampampeage & other things and also for the sum of twenty pounds to be paid unto me by the said John Winthrop, I do fully resign all my right of the whole town of Ipswich as far as the bounds thereof shall go, all the woods, meadowes, pastures & broken up grounds, unto the said John Winthrop in the name of the rest of the English there planted.”

 In 1637, Winthrop conveyed the land to Samuel Symonds, who became Deputy-Governor of the Colony.
-After his death the land became the possession of John Baker.
+After his death the land came into possession of Thomas Baker, who had married one of Symonds daughters.
+It was next inherited by his son John Baker.
 Thomas Franklin Waters wrote the history of the estate through the 19th Century:

 “The whole western portion of the original Argilla farm seems thus to have come into the possession of John Baker.
 Colonel Baker died Aug.
 1, 1734, aged forty-four, and left the farm to his son John.
 The latter became a man of large influence and great public usefulness.
 He was Town Clerk for many years, one of the Committee of Correspondence and Inspection during the Revolution, Colonel of a regiment, feoffee of the Grammar School, and Justice of the Sessions Court, and not least of all, father of twelve children.
 His town residence was the substantial dwelling on the Heard property, facing the South Green

-After their mother’s death in 1797 John received ‘one acre at the North corner of the close, so called, beginning at the north corner of John’s new dwelling house,’ and Allen, the west end of the old dwelling house, etc., “with all the privileges to said lane (Caldwell’s) which belong to said.
-Argilla farm.”
-The ‘new dwelling house,’ of John Baker is now owned and occupied by Mr. Alden Story.
+After their mother’s death in 1797 John received “one acre at the North corner of the close, so called, beginning at the north corner of John’s new dwelling house,’ and Allen, the west end of the old dwelling house, etc., “with all the privileges to said lane (Caldwell’s) which belong to said Argilla farm.”

 Allen Baker built the substantial hip-roofed farm house nearby early in the present (19th) century.
 The Allen Baker farm house was purchased by Mr. Ephraim Brown and inherited by his son Thomas, whose widow and son own and occupy the historic spot today.” —Thomas Franklin Waters, December 4, 1899